Organize & Clean

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-There’s only one household appliance with the power to totally suck and have us love it for it: the vacuum cleaner.
-People even tend to be pretty opinionated about them, especially since today’s sleek and powerful machines have set new industry standards.
-Suddenly, the household vacuum has become more than just a cleaning tool; it’s a status symbol — a point of pride worth talking about and showing off.
-Some are even more than just vacuums, with the ability to mop, self-navigate, and connect to our phones.
 It can be as challenging to separate fact from emotional attachment as it is to determine which bells and whistles are worth the investment.
-For these reasons, we’ve put the newest, most popular, and even the most underrated vacuums on the market to the test to determine which ones truly are the best.
-If you’re in the market for a vacuum cleaner, whether it’s handheld, hands-free, or the color pink (why not?), you’re bound to find your perfect match right here.
+For these reasons, we’ve put the newest, most popular, and even the most underrated vacuums to the test to determine which ones truly are the best.
+If you’re in the market for a vacuum cleaner, whether it’s handheld, hands-free, or purple (why not?), you’re bound to find your perfect match right here.

 The Best Vacuums